 By age seventeen I had saved enough money for a Nikon F2 SLR camera and 300mm lens which my father purchased for me, duty-free.
 Without success in achieving the stunning images I dreamed of, my interest in wildlife photography faded until after my first child was born.
 It was then when free time was scarce, I decided one night to venture into the Royal National Park, near my home in Engadine, to see if there were any animals about.
 To my surprise and delight I saw possums and watched a Tawny Frogmouth fly to a dead limb, close enough for me to photograph.

 After overcoming my fear of the dark I quickly started enjoying the solitude of being alone in a world of nocturnal creatures and the uncertainty and excitement of what I may find.
 With the advent of affordable digital cameras with fast and accurate autofocus it became much easier to take quality images at night and I now look at my prized SLR photos from the past and keep them as momentos.

 My main photographic interest is in owls and nocturnal mammals and therefore I love nothing more than heading into the bush when most people are calling it a day.
 As the sun sets a world few are aware of awakens, where I observe creatures that most only see in books.

-If you would like to use any of my images for your personal not-for-profit use such as projects etc, please reference me as the photographer.
-All of my images are copyright so if you would like to use an image for any other purpose please contact me.
+You are welcome to use any of my images for your personal not-for-profit use such as projects etc, but please reference me as the photographer.
+My images are copyright so if you would like to use an image for any other purpose please contact me before doing so.
 My e-mail address is prsj56[at]optusnet.com.au